okta/okta.github.io/_source/quickstart/php/generic-implicit.md

 ---

 ## Verifier Library
-We have created a JWT verifier library for you to use to help you decode and verify JWT's from OKTA.
+We have created a JWT verifier library to help you decode and verify JWTs from Okta.

 ### Install the library